jacobtcraven/CS325_p5/README.md

    b.
 In this example "content" is defined as "You are a intelligent assistant."
 Depending on the specified role, "content" can contain a behavior or prompt for the API.

-8. Append a dictionary to list that contains the desired role and content.
+8. Append to the list a dictionary that contains the desired role and content.
 An example is:
     ```
     messages.append(
             {"role": "user", "content": message},